mahshidaln/Music-STAR/README.md

 # Music-STAR
-a Style Transforming system for Audio-based Rearrangement
+a Style Translation system for Audio-based Rearrangement